Ferromagnetic-electrodes-induced Hall effect in topological Dirac semimetals: Conclusions

 \else \textit{Conclusion.} \fi We have numerically studied the transport properties of the TDS with FM electrodes.
 We have found that an unconventional type of Hall effect is induced by the FM electrodes, with keeping the time-reversal symmetry of the TDS.
 The ferromagnetic-electrodes-induced Hall effect shows a large Hall angle $R\_H/R\_{SD}\simeq 1$ for ideal conditions, which means that the Hall voltage $V\_H$ becomes as large as the source-drain voltage $V\_{SD}$, like the anomalous Hall effect in the ideal magnetic WSM.
 In contrast to the anomalous Hall effect in magnetic WSMs, which is an inherent feature, the strength of the ferromagnetic-electrodes-induced Hall effect can be externally controlled by the magnetization of the electrodes.
 In fact, the Hall response is maximized when the electrodes are magnetized in parallel and vanishes when the electrodes are magnetized in antiparallel.
 Thus, the ferromagnetic-electrodes-induced Hall effect can be regarded as the Hall magnetoresistance effect.

 This Hall magnetoresistance is significant because the magnetoresistance ratio diverges in principle.
-The sensitivity to the magnetization of the electrodes implies that we can detect the magnetization of a material attached to the TDS, via the Hall response.
+The sensitivity to the magnetization of the electrodes implies that we can detect the magnetization of a material attached to the TDS (e.g., a memory cell), via the Hall response.
 Although the spintronics devices using the spin current often suffers from the problem of the efficiency of spin injection, we have shown that the problem may not be serious if the FM electrodes are the Hall voltage probes.
-We note that the TDS (Cd$_3$As$_2$) with FM (Co) voltage electrodes is realized \cite{Lin20electric} recently.
+We note that the TDS (\ce{Cd3As2}) with FM (Co) voltage electrodes is realized \cite{Lin20electric} recently.
 We have also shown that the extrinsic ferromagnetic-electrodes-induced Hall effect coming from the spin scatterers is negligibly small compared with the intrinsic ferromagnetic-electrodes-induced Hall effect in TDSs, and the Hall magnetoresistance effect is stable against impurities.
-The large and robust ferromagnetic-electrodes-induced Hall effect is a characteristic of the helical surface/edge states.
-Thus, the results in this paper apply to any material with helical surface/edge states, e.g., the two-dimensional quantum spin Hall insulators such as HgTe \cite{Bernevig06quantum} and transition metal dichalcogenides \cite{Qian14quantum}, in addition to the topological Dirac semimetals Na$_3$Bi \cite{Wang12dirac, Liu14discovery} and Cd$_3$As$_2$ \cite{Wang13three, Neupane14observation}.

 Here, we comment on the condition for obtaining the large ferromagnetic-electrodes-induced Hall effect.
 The effect is not sensitive to the detail of the electrodes as long as the contact resistance is large enough, but highly polarized FM metals, such as half-metals, are preferable.
 In this paper, we have considered an ideal condition for the TDS where the transport due to the helical surface states are dominant.
 If a non-Dirac metallic band crosses the Fermi energy in addition to the helical surface bands, the maximum value of the Hall angle decreases, although it should be still finite as long as the helical surface states are not destroyed.
 The operating temperature of the device also depends on the energy range where the density of states is sufficiently small.
 Therefore, we expect a TDS with a small density of states near the Fermi energy to reproduce the diverging Hall magnetoresistance ratio from the ferromagnetic-electrodes-induced Hall effect.